inconvergent/weird/README.md

 `alteration` is a change that will be applied to the structure at the end of a given context, provided it is valid.

-The main motivation behid this is that this makes it possible to "queue" up a number of changes that will be applied at a later time.
+The main motivation behind this is that this makes it possible to "queue" up a number of changes that will be applied at a later time.
 This makes it possible to access the state in the `weir` instance while you are creating the alterations.
 Without there being any changes made to the state of the `weir`